tdhock/tdhock.github.io/_posts/2023-12-20-arrow-update.md

 Above does not make sense as the source of the issue, because same major versions are supposed to be binary compatible.

+I re-built using preset ninja-release-basic, and it actually worked fine, why?

 ### Problem 2: arrow C++ 13+ compilation errors